 Paul Schneider, M.D.

-Dr. Schneider is an active physician in the PED clinic.
+Dr. Schneider is an Assistant Professor who provides clinical services in the ED.

 Annalise Sorrentino, M.D.